Spain: transforming traditions for the future

 To ensure the long-term viability of the project, Givaudan is committed to continuing to purchase from our partner and to paying a premium for the gum.
 This has enabled us to breathe new life into the local cistus labdanum economy and to create the possibility of a better and more stable future for local producers.

-“Our partnership in cistus production is a good example of Givaudan’s approach to sourcing at origin,” says Olivier.
+“Our partnership in cistus production is a good example of Givaudan’s approach to sourcing at origin,” says Maxence.
 “We always aim to establish a strong presence at the source of our raw materials and to work hand-in-hand with local suppliers and producers.”